 Chief Sealth was a reasonable man and one who understood the way things were in his world.
 It is said that he was impressed with the guns aboard the first vessel the white men sent to Puget Sound.
 It is logical to believe that he was aware that those very guns would be a problem for him and his people.

 When white settlers began to arrive, Chief Sealth was willing to work with them rather than against them.
 For a few years that worked very well.
-He became good friends with a white settler named Doc Maynard, who influenced the growing city to name themselves for his friend.
+He became good friends with a white settler named Doc Maynard, who influenced the growing city to name itself for his friend.

 Chief Sealth was somewhat appalled by the pronunciation of his name.
 Seattle was as close to the proper pronunciation as could be made by the foreigners.
 He said he felt he would rotate in his grave every time someone said the word that way.

-As time passed, the Tyree became a Christian.
+As time passed, Tyree became a Christian.
 He was baptized Noah Sealth into the Roman Catholic Church.
 In fact, the Lutherans of the area also consider the Tyree to be important enough to have a saint day.

 It is more than could be hoped for that the chief would live out his days in honor and peace.
 Instead, he and his people were bundled off into a reservation.
 The treaty with the government was not ratified in his lifetime.
 He died poor and his people lived impoverished for quite some time.